VoxForge/voxforge.github.io/es/Read.md

     re-record this prompt.
   no_speech: >
     No Speech </br>Please delete and re-record this prompt.
+  getUserMedia_error: >
+    Could not get audio input,,, make sure your microphone is connected to your computer.
+Your browser is giving this error message:

 # script below gets loaded in {{ content }} section of layout page
 ---